-- ·reviewing and recommending policies, plans and programs relating to compensation and benefits of our directors, officers and employees; - reviewing and recommending compensation and the corporate goals and objectives relevant to compensation of our Chief Executive Officer; - reviewing and approving compensation and corporate goals and objectives relevant to compensation for executive officers other than our Chief Executive Officer; - · evaluating the performance of our executive officers in light of established goals and objectives; - ·developing in consultation with our Board of Directors and periodically reviewing a succession plan for our Chief Executive Officer; and - · administering our equity compensations plans for our employees and directors.
+- reviewing and recommending policies, plans and programs relating to compensation and benefits of our directors, officers and employees; - ·reviewing and recommending compensation and the corporate goals and objectives relevant to compensation of our Chief Executive Officer; - reviewing and approving compensation and corporate goals and objectives relevant to compensation for executive officers other than our Chief Executive Officer: - · evaluating the performance of our executive officers in light of established goals and objectives; - ·developing in consultation with our Board of Directors and periodically reviewing a succession plan for our Chief Executive Officer; and - administering our equity compensations plans for our employees and directors.

 The members of our Compensation Committee are Messrs.
 Ericson and Mohr and Dr. Milligan.
 Mr. Ericson serves as the chairman of our Compensation Committee.
+Effective immediately after the Annual Meeting, Ms. Ordoñez will also be a member of the committee.
 Our Board of Directors has determined that each member of our Compensation Committee is independent within the meaning of the independent director guidelines of The NASDAQ Stock Market.
 We believe that the composition of our Compensation Committee meets the requirements for independence under, and the functioning of our Compensation Committee complies with, all applicable requirements of The NASDAQ Stock Market and SEC rules and regulations.